Jilotepec de Abasolo: Climate

 The climate of Jilotepec varies between Cwa and Cwb on the Köppen climate classification, meaning it's in a temperate zone with dry winters and warm to hot summers.
 The southern portion of the region is noticeably cooler than the northern region which is closer to the warmer region of the Bajío.
 Likewise, rain is more intense in the south of the state than in the north.

 Economy

 6,416 hectares of the municipality is dedicated to the production of corn (the major crop), beans, wheat and livestock which is very important activity in the economic life of Jilotepec.
 Livestock includes cows pigs, sheep, and deer being a major dairy and meat producer.
 There are also farms with 8.5 millions birds for the production of meat and eggs.
 The raising of freshwater fish is a growing industry in the municipality as well.

 The municipality has two types of industry, the first being family workshops which produce clothes, ceramics and pottery.
 The second are factories focused on the production and embroidery of clothes for men and the manufacturing of plastic containers and other wool products.
+Its largest employer is the tool manufacturing company Truper.